restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 have already been saved before.
 Modified files on the other hand are split into chunks again, and new chunks are saved to the backup location.

 But what happens when the user adds a byte to the beginning of the file?
+The chunk-boundaries would shift by one byte, changing every chunk in the file.
-When the backup program now splits the file into fixed-sized chunks, it would (in most cases) end up with a list of different chunks, so it needs to save all chunks as new chunks to the backup location.
+When the backup program now splits the file into fixed-sized chunks, it would (in most cases) end up with a list of different chunks, so it needs to save every chunk as a new chunk to the backup location.
 This is not satisfactory for a modern backup program.

 ### Content Defined Chunking

-Restic works a bit different.
-It also operates on chunks of data from files and only upload new chunks, but uses a more sophisticated approach for splitting files into chunks called Content Defined Chunking.
-This means that a file is split into chunks based on the content of the file itself, instead of always splitting after a fixed number of bytes.
+Restic works a bit differently.
+It also operates on chunks of data from files and only upload new chunks, but uses a more sophisticated approach for splitting files into chunks called *Content Defined Chunking*.
+It works by splitting a file into chunks based on the contents of the file, rather than always splitting after a fixed number of bytes.

 In the following, the function $$F(b_0 \dots b_{63})$$ returns a 64 bit [Rabin Fingerprint](https://en.wikipedia.org/wiki/Rabin_fingerprint)